Skip to main content

 System Items

-Backwash
+• Backwash

-Cleaned Filter
+• Cleaned Filter

-Cleaned Salt Cell.
+• Cleaned Salt Cell

 These items always exist but will automatically be displayed or hidden based on the equipment selected for a body of water.
 For example, "Backwash" will not display if cartridge filter is selected because a cartridge filter can't be backwashed.

-Custom Items
+Workflow Items

-Checklist Item
+• Checklist

-Drop Down
+• Drop Down Menu

-Yes/No
+• Yes/No

-Question
+• Question

-You can set each item to be required/optional, photo required/optional and set how often the item should appear in the app or be auto-deleted from the workflow.
+Use workflow items for anything else you want to have the technician do.
+You can set each item as completion required/optional, photo required/optional, whether to share completed item details in customer email, and set how often the item should appear in the app or be auto-deleted from the workflow.

 Note that only workflow items that apply to ALL bodies of water should exist here since they are the defaults and just a starting point.
 Workflow items that only apply to SOME bodies of water (like emptying cleaner bags) should be added directly to the workflow for that individual body of water where the item is applicable and not to the service level itself.